 The GIR 100 is an annual guide to the world’s leading cross-border investigations practices.
 Based on extensive research, they have selected 100 firms from around the world able to handle sophisticated cross-border government-led and internal investigations.

 Here is the GIR 100 profile for BCL Solicitors:

 BCL Solicitors is one of a few niche UK criminal defence firms that specialise in defending companies and individuals in criminal and regulatory investigations and prosecutions.
-The firm has 10 partners and 11 associates.
-It has had a role in many of the SFO’s biggest investigations in recent years, representing executives in the agency’s probes targeting Airbus, Rolls-Royce, Barclays and Unaoil.
+Twelve of the firm’s 16 partners focus on corporate criminal investigations and related matters.
+BCL has had a role in many of the SFO’s biggest investigations in recent years, representing executives in the agency’s probes targeting Airbus, Rolls-Royce, Barclays and Unaoil.

 BCL was founded by Ian Burton, a seasoned criminal defence specialist listed in Who’s Who Legal: Investigations and Who’s Who Legal: Business Crime Defence.
 As senior partner, he has been involved in some of the most significant business crime investigations and prosecutions brought by the UK authorities over the past two decades.

 Another name to know is partner Michael Drury, who was formerly the director for legal affairs at GCHQ, the UK’s intelligence and security organisation.

 Richard Sallybanks, another long-standing partner at the firm, has acted for individuals in various recent SFO probes including those targeting oil services company Petrofac, aerospace company Airbus and UK lender Barclays.

 Drury and Sallybanks are also listed in Who’s Who Legal: Investigations alongside partners Harry Travers and Shula de Jersey.
 Sallybanks, Travers, de Jersey and Shaul Brazil are also listed in Who’s Who Legal: Business Crime Defence.